Apple pie

-An apple pie is a fruit pie in which the principal filling ingredient is apples.
-Apple pie is often served with whipped cream, ice cream ("apple pie à la mode"), custard or cheddar cheese.
+An apple pie is a pie in which the principal filling is apples.
+It is often served with whipped cream, ice cream ("apple pie à la mode"), custard or cheddar cheese.
 It is generally double-crusted, with pastry both above and below the filling; the upper crust may be solid or latticed (woven of crosswise strips).
 The bottom crust may be baked separately ("blind") to prevent it from getting soggy.
-Deep-dish apple pie often has a top crust only.
 Tarte Tatin is baked with the crust on top, but served with it on the bottom.

-Apple pie is an unofficial symbol of the United States and one of its signature comfort foods.
+Originating in the 14th century in England, apple pie recipes are now a standard part of cuisines in many countries where apples grow.
+Apple pie is a significant dessert in many countries, including the United Kingdom, Ireland, Sweden, Norway, Australia, Germany, New Zealand, and the United States.